 I recently wrote an article about my complicated relationship with corn for Edible Toronto Magazine (something which I've blogged about before).
 I'll warn you this is a longer-than-usual post - although it's actually a pared-down version of the full Edible Toronto article - but bear with me.
 If you love corn, you should read this.
 And if you don't have time, do watch this short video I made to accompany the article.
 My recipe for summery sweet corn chowder is below.

 It isn't easy to explain it to people.
 It just doesn’t come out very smoothly, no matter which way you cut it.
 At least vegetarians, diabetics, heck, even vegans get a little understanding and respect.
 But try explaining that you’ll take a pass on those nachos because they are likely made with genetically engineered corn, cooked in genetically engineered canola oil, and smothered in cheese from cows that were fed genetically engineered soy and corn.
 If you ever want to create an instant awkward silence followed by a raging debate at a dinner party, I recommend this technique.
-But seriously, you do end up sounding like an annoyingly paranoid food snob who asks way too many questions.
-Which goes agains every carefree food-adoring bone in my body.
-So over the years I have learned to be increasingly discreet about my non-GMO inclinations when dining in public.
+You end up sounding like the annoying and paranoid food snob who asks way too many questions.
+And that goes agains every carefree food-adoring bone in my body.
+So over the years I've learned to be increasingly discreet about my non-GMO inclinations when eating in public.
 But then again, isn’t that what landed us here in the first place?
-We Canadians are just so polite and docile about everything.
-Maybe if we put up a good food fight, we would actually stand a chance at proper labelling and knowing what we're eating (which by the way, may be about to happen in California!
-Goooo California!
-Vote yes for labelling!)
+We Canadians are just so polite and docile about everything, we are terrified we might disturb or offend someone.
+Maybe if we put up a good food fight, we would actually stand a chance at proper labelling and knowing what we're eating.
+Our American neighbours are now well ahead of us on that front, with some states beginning to enact GMO labelling legislature.

 I used to be somewhat comforted by the knowledge that most of the GE corn on the market was field corn intended for animal feed or processed foods.
 There were virtually no genetically engineered sweet corn varieties being grown in Canada.
 I could still indulge in my beloved slathered-in-butter corn on the cob as much as I wanted.
 But all of this changed last summer when a variety of not-so-sweet GE sweet corn called Attribute, from the company Syngenta, started being grown and sold in Canada and the US.
 With a heavy heart, I scratched yet another one of my favourite foods from my list.